 Neither would they omit all notice of the valuable contributions to social and medical topography presented to us by the paper on the "Origin and Spread of Cholera in Plympton St. Mary," by Mr. Maclaren; or that contained in "A History of the Cholera in Manchester in 1849," by John Leigh and Ner Gardiner, Esqrs., a statistical contribution from a quarter to which the Council always look with great interest, as that which contains the first Statistical Society ever formed in Britain, and the only one which yet survives beyond the limits of the Metropolis.
-It is with great pleasure that they have to announce its renewed activity on a more popular basis, and their hope that it will supply results worthy of being ranked with the above, and affording some interesting features of comparison with them, is the "Statistics of Cholera in the Madras Presidency," by Dr. Balfour, presented to the Library by the East India Company
+It is with great pleasure that they have to announce its renewed activity on a more popular basis, and their hope that it will supply results worthy of express notice in the pages of your Journal.
+A Memoir worthy of being ranked with the above, and affording some interesting features of comparison with them, is the "Statistics of Cholera in the Madras Presidency," by Dr. Balfour, presented to the Library by the East India Company